 Whilst researching this dish, I asked my American friend if they ate Shepherds Pie in the US, to which I was given a dubious “yeeeeeah” which means something like “I don’t know but I’ll say yes because it seems like something we might eat”.

 Actually, a cursory glance on Google reveals any number of transatlantic variants, a scary number of them using the ubiquitous mushroom soup and green beans that Americans seem to love so much, some replacing the potato with sweet potato or even noodles, others pepping it up with chipotles.

 Do a search of English recipes and they are all much the same as each other, very little wavering from grandmas original recipe.
 I’m not here to state which is right or wrong.
 I think that creativity is the mother of invention and all dishes naturally evolve, regionally, culturally and financially.

-My vegan version of Shepherds Pie is, for the most part, traditional apart from the use of vegan minced meat substitute instead of lamb or ground beef.
-Whilst a traditional shepherd's pie is a thing of beauty, a vegan shepherd's pie is nourishing and soul-satisfying.
+My easy vegan Shepherds pie recipe is, for the most part, traditional apart from the use of vegan minced meat substitute instead of lamb or ground beef.
+Whilst a traditional shepherd’s pie is a thing of beauty, a vegan shepherd’s pie is nourishing and soul-satisfying.
 It is the ultimate comfort food for the whole family.

 And, with a tip of the hat to the late Gary Rhodes, from whom I copy his scalloped shaped topping, the final dish was particularly auspicious.
-The potato had crisped on top but was still fluffy beneath and the sauce had dyed the potato with it's oily goodness.
-And as for the vegan lentil sauce?
+The potato had crisped on top but was still fluffy beneath and the sauce had dyed the potato with it’s rich goodness.
+And as for the vegan lentil shepherd’s pie sauce?
 Rich, dense and delicious.